Thomason cohomology and Quillen's Theorem A: Introduction and Statements of Results

-A similar spectral sequence that converges to the Baues-Wirsching cohomology of the Grothendieck construction $\int_{\cD} F$ was constructed earlier by Pirashvili and Redondo \cite{Pirashvili-Redondo-2006} and by Cegarra \cite{Cegarra-2020} using different methods under certain conditions on the coefficient system $\cM$.
-Theorem \ref{thm:Main3} can be considered as a generalization of these spectral sequences to the Thomason cohomology of small categories.
+A similar spectral sequence that converges to the Baues-Wirsching cohomology of the Grothendieck construction $\int_{\cD} F$ was constructed earlier by Pirashvili and Redondo \cite{Pirashvili-Redondo-2006} and by Cegarra \cite{Cegarra-2020}.
+Theorem \ref{thm:GrothSpectSeq} can be considered as a generalization of these spectral sequences constructed by Pirashvili-Redondo and Cegarra.

 5 pt